 The written notice of cancellation need not take any particular form and, however expressed, is effective if it shows that you no longer wish to be bound by the Enrollment Agreement.
 A Notice of Cancellation form will be provided to you, but you may use any written notice that you wish.

-A fax or email is not acceptable.
-To cancel your enrollment in Calusa Institute, mail or deliver a signed and dated copy of the Notice of Cancellation to: Calusa Institute 1240 S. State College Blvd., Suite 101, Anaheim, CA 92806
+Submit your notice of cancellation in the method of your preference;

+Mail to: Calusa Institute 1240 S. State College Blvd., Suite 101, Anaheim, CA 92806